Harshdoshi1/HCD-project/README.md

-# Student Performance Analyzer – Web Portal (HOD, Faculty, CC)
+# Student Performance Analyzer – Web Portal (HOD, Faculty)

-A role-based web application for academic and extracurricular evaluation used by Heads of Departments (HODs), Faculty members, and Class Coordinators.
+A role-based web application for academic and extracurricular evaluation used by Heads of Departments (HODs) and Faculty members.
 This system enables efficient grade entry, activity tracking, subject allocation, and ranking computation.

 ---

 ## 🔍 Overview

 This web portal enables:
-- **HODs** to assign subjects and define evaluation weightages.
+- **HODs** to assign subjects and define evaluation weightages , to manage student data and view reports.
 - **Faculty** to enter academic scores and track student activities.
-- **Class Coordinators** to manage student data and view reports.

 ---

 ## 🧰 Tech Stack